ymolists/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/networking.md

 In this reference architecture, we use [Google Cloud DNS](https://cloud.google.com/dns) for domain name resolution.
 To automatically configure Cloud DNS, we use [External DNS for Kubernetes](https://github.com/kubernetes-sigs/external-dns).

-At first, we need a **service account** with role `roles/dns.admin`.
+First, we need a **service account** with role `roles/dns.admin`.
 This service account is needed by cert-manager to alter the DNS settings for the DNS-01 resolution.

 ```bash
 DNS_SA=gitpod-dns01-solver